Information for Hospitals

 - The responsible clinician is uncertain about whether the baby might benefit from treatment to close the PDA

 - Written informed consent has been obtained from the parent(s)

 Babies will be excluded from participation in the trial if they have:

-The recruitment target is 730 babies over 82 months.
-The study was piloted in 5 neonatal units during July - Decemeber 2015, and is being rolled out to further sites across the country for Winter 2016/2017.
+The recruitment target is 730 babies.
+The study was piloted in 5 neonatal units during July - December 2015, and has been rolled out to further 27 sites across the UK in spring 2017.